Configuration Reference#

 cd myapp

 This creates a jac.toml with default settings.
-When using --use client, the scaffolded project includes:
+When using --use web-static, the scaffolded project includes:

 myapp/

-├── main.jac # Entry point with server and client code
+├── main.jac # Entry point with the client app

 ├── jac.toml # Project configuration (auto-generated)

-The auto-generated jac.toml for a --use client project looks like:
+The auto-generated jac.toml for a --use web-static project looks like:

 You typically don't need to modify this file until you add dependencies or customize settings.